DylanLawless/DylanLawless.github.io/_topic/precision_med/stargazing.md

 <img src="{{ site.baseurl }}{% link images/haplotype.jpeg %}" width="60%">

 * GATK-HaplotypeCaller
-	+ SNVs and indels in were assessed from a VCF file generated using GATK-HaplotypeCaller [2].
+	+ SNVs and indels in were assessed from a VCF file generated using GATK-HaplotypeCaller {% cite mckenna2010genome %}.
 * Phase Beagle
-	+ The VCF file was phased using the program [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html) [3] and the 1000 Genomes Project haplotype reference panel.
+	+ The VCF file was phased using the program [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html) {% cite browning2007rapid %} and
+	the 1000 Genomes Project haplotype reference panel.
 * Star alleles ([described below](#star-alleles))
 	+ Phased SNVs and indels were then matched to star alleles.

 In parallel,
 * GATK-DepthOfCoverage
-	+ Read depth was calculated from BAM files using GATK-DepthOfCoverage [2].
+	+ Read depth was calculated from BAM files using GATK-DepthOfCoverage {% cite mckenna2010genome %}.
 * Copy number
-	+ Read depth was converted to copy number by performing intra-sample normalization [1].
+	+ Read depth was converted to copy number by performing intra-sample normalization {% cite lee2019stargazer %}.
 * Structural variants
 	+ After normalization,
 	structural variants were assessed by testing all possible pairwise combinations